DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/Part_II.md

 ## Exercise 2 -- `ggplot` the grammar of graphics

-ggplot is powerful package because it gives you *a lot* of control over the asthetics of your graphics using a concept called layering.
+ggplot is powerful package (loads as part of the tidyverse package) because it gives you *a lot* of control over the asthetics of your graphics using a concept called layering.
 You can learn more about the underlying philsophy and details of ggplot here: https://ggplot2.tidyverse.org/
 ```
 ggplot(SCVArtCat, aes(x=ArtifactCategory, y=Count,